MicrosoftDocs/Advertising-docs/BingAds/bingads-13/guides/code-example-offline-conversions.md

   - python
 ---
 # Offline Conversions Code Example
-This example demonstrates how to send Bing Ads your offline conversions using the Campaign Management service.
+This example demonstrates how to send Microsoft Advertising your offline conversions using the Campaign Management service.

 [!INCLUDE[request-header](./includes/code-tips.md)]